-Shortly after the article published, I was approached by a local private elementary school to see if she could help them shift to a healthier lunch program.
+Shortly after Green Child published my article You Say You Want a Food Revolution, I was approached by a local private elementary school about helping them shift to a healthier lunch program.

 Usually they offer things like hot dogs, pizza, and other fast food.
 Not exactly healthy foods… but to be fair most schools here don’t have full size kitchens.

 The students of First Lutheran Christian School just happen to have everything needed to start their Healthy Hot Lunch Revolution:

 - Local caterer, Sharon Bootsman, who has a passion for fresh food

 - Determined admissions advisor and lunch coordinator, Heather Sandager, who had a vision and a community of interested parents